urbit/bridge/README.md

 ### Releases

-To generate a release `.tar.gz` file, use a simple `npm run release`.
+To generate a release `bridge-$VERSION.zip` file, use a simple `npm run release`.

-This will pack the build directory together with the `bridge-https.py` script, and also generate a set of checksums for the build directory.
+This will pack the build directory together with the README, `bridge-https.py` script, and also generate a set of checksums for the build directory.
 You can verify the checksums on e.g. OS X via `shasum -c checksums.txt`.

 [rele]: https://github.com/urbit/bridge/releases/latest
 [serv]: http://npmjs.com/package/serve